 She was an amazing tiger who loved to lay in big beds of straw, soak in the warm summer sun, and relax in her pool.
 Raja loved smelling new scents and spices and her favorite was Brut!

 On January 21, 2014 at the age of 22 Raja lost her battle with breast cancer.
 She was suffering from cancer and having lost her quality of life, veterinarians and staff made the very difficult decision to humanely euthanize her.
 In the hopes of preventing other animals from enduring the same sort of suffering, the staff at Crown Ridge decided to donate her body to the Reproductive Health Surveillance Program for research purposes.
+Click Here to read more about cancer in big cats and how Raja is helping prevent it!
 She will always have a place in our hearts!

 Check out our Adopt-A-Cat page to find out more about our “In Memory of” adoption program.